 If your poetry has a more lyrical, feel-good vibe, consider writing for greeting cards.
 (Literary journals are notoriously snobbish toward this type of writing.)

-Blue Mountain Arts, a greeting card and gift company, runs a biannual poetry contest.
-It accepts submissions online and by mail.
+Blue Mountain Arts, a greeting card and gift company, accepts season poetry submissions online and by mail.

 First place receives $350.
 Second place receives $200.
 And third place receives $100.
 Winning poems are published in greeting cards and online.
 Outside of the poetry contest, you may also submit seasonal poems that follow these guidelines.